-Long-life grease ( p.
-139)
+Long-life grease (p.
+145)

-- Position the rear wheel and insert wheel spindle 2. - ✓ The brake linings are correctly positioned. - Mount the chain. - Position chain adjuster 3.
-Mount nut 4, but do not tighten it yet. - Make sure that chain adjusters 3 are fitted correctly on adjusting screws 5. - Check the chain tension. ( p.
-73) - Tighten nut 4.
+- Position rear wheel and insert wheel spindle 2. - ✓ The brake linings are correctly positioned. - Mount the chain.

+- Position chain adjuster 3.
+Mount nut 4, but do not tighten it yet. - Make sure that chain adjusters 3 are fitted correctly on adjusting screws 5. - Tighten nut 4.